On the Question of Effective Sample Size in Network Modeling: An Asymptotic Inquiry: Introduction

+For example, in survey sampling, where nontrivial dependencies can arise through the use of complex sampling designs, $\neff$ generally is taken to be the sample size necessary under simple random sampling with replacement to obtain a variance equal to that resulting from the actual design used (e.g., \citepa{lavrakas2008encyclopedia}).
+Alternatively, consider a simple $\AR(1)$ time series model, where $(X_t-\mu) = \phi(X_{t-1}-\mu) + Z_t$, for $|\phi|<1$ and $Z_t$ independent and identically distributed normal random variables, with mean zero and variance $\sigma^2$.
+For a sample of size $n$, the sample mean $\bar{X}_n$, the natural and unbiased estimator of $\mu$, has a variance that behaves asymptotically in $n$ like $\sigma^2/[n(1-\phi)^2]$.
+Contrasting this expression with $\sigma^2/n$, corresponding to the case of independent and identically distributed $X_t$ (i.e., equivalent to the case where $\phi \equiv0$), the value $\neff= n(1-\phi)^2$ is sometimes interpreted as an effective sample size.

-Despite the already vast literature on network modeling, to the best of our knowledge this question has yet to be formally posed much less answered.
-That this should be so is particularly curious given that the analogous questions have been asked and answered in other areas involving dependent data, most notably in time series analysis and the analysis of spatial data.
-Specifically, in both of the latter contexts, it is often possible to show that, whereas nominally the asymptotic variance of maximum likelihood estimates for parameters scales inversely with the sample size $n$, under dependency a different scaling obtains, reflecting a combination of (a) the nominal sample size $n$, and (b) the dependency structure in the data.
-Thus, it seems not unreasonable to hope that similar results might be produced in the context of networks, with the asymptotics shown to be a function of the number vertices $\nverts$, modified by characteristics of the network structure itself.
+In these and similar contexts, it is often possible to show that whereas nominally the relevant (asymptotic) variance scales inversely with the sample size $n$, under dependency a different scaling obtains, reflecting a combination of (a) the nominal sample size $n$ and, importantly, (b) the dependency structure in the data.
+Since networks are defined by relational data and, hence, consist of random variables that are inherently dependent, it seems not unreasonable to hope that we might similarly gain insight into the above question ``What is the sample size?'' in a network setting, with the corresponding $\neff$ expected to be some function of the number of vertices $\nverts$, modified by characteristics of the network structure itself.